-Anyone who purchases a Windows AMI can rebundle it (for more information, see Bundling a Windows AMI).
+Anyone who purchases a Windows AMI can rebundle it (for more information, see Creating an AMI).
 The product code is automatically transferred to the rebundled AMI.
 When EC2 users launch instances of the rebundled AMI, they pay the rates you set when you registered your DevPay product.
 In turn, you're charged for the EC2 costs they incur.